urtho/algosms-sdk/README.md

 ## License

-algosms-sdk is licensed under an MIT license.
+algosms is licensed under an MIT license.